Jokuyen/Happiness_Perspective/README.md

 - Floating Action Button Extended

 ### Challenges
-- Android Development: The tremendously steep learning curve is no joke!
+- Android Development: Tremendously steep learning curve!
 - RecyclerView: Too difficult to implement a second type of ViewHolder
 - MPAndroidChart: Learning to use the library
 - Room: Lack of date format